Ferry packed with Syrian refugees heads for Greek mainland

 "This isn't just a problem for Greece or the countries of the south.
 It's a problem for Europe and the world, which will soon be forced to deal with this problem," said State Minister Alekos Flabouraris.

-Greek authorities recently opened a new reception centre in Athens, moving migrants away from squalid conditions in a park.
-But the centre has a capacity of only 720 people, and it was unclear how and where the new influx of more than 2,000 refugees would be accommodated.
+Greek authorities recently opened a new reception center in Athens, moving migrants away from squalid conditions in a park.
+But the center has a capacity of only 720 people, and it was unclear how and where the new influx of more than 2,000 refugees would be accommodated.

 The decision to send the ship to Athens capped a day of confusion over where the refugees would go.